Introducing Curriculum 2.0

-- An 20-month Biomedical Knowledge phase plus electives (Phase 1)
+- 20-month Biomedical Knowledge phase plus electives (Phase 1)

 - Basic and clinical sciences will be integrated over all four years of the curriculum

-- The Class of 2024 will enter the newly designed curriculum starting with Phase 2 in February 2022
+- The Class of 2024 entered the newly designed curriculum starting with Phase 2 in February 2022

 - The Class of 2025 will be the first class trained entirely in Curriculum 2.0 starting with Phase 1 in July 2021